iwaj23/insurance-pricing-glm/readme.md

 This project implements an actuarial insurance pricing model using a frequency–severity framework.

-The model estimates the expected pure premium of an insurance policy by separately modeling:
+The model estimates the expected loss cost of insurance policies by modeling:

-Claim frequency (number of claims)
+Claim frequency (number of claims per policy)

 Claim severity (size of claims)

-The two models are combined to estimate the expected loss cost for each policy.
+The two models are combined to estimate the pure premium, which represents the expected annual claim cost for a policy.

-The goal of the project is to demonstrate how actuaries build and validate insurance pricing models using generalized linear models (GLMs).
+This project demonstrates how actuaries build and validate insurance pricing models using generalized linear models (GLMs).

+Model Features

+The model includes:

+Claim frequency modeling using a Poisson GLM

+Claim severity modeling using a Gamma GLM

+Pure premium estimation using the frequency–severity framework

+Risk relativities derived from model coefficients

+Policy-level premium estimation

+Decile validation of predicted risk

+Lorenz curve analysis for model discrimination

+Gini coefficient calculation

+Visualization of model diagnostics

 Pricing Framework